-Recall that the theoretical analysis of neural scaling laws was inspired by extensive empirical analysis on transformer models in language modeling settings \citep{kaplan2020scaling, hoffmann2022training}.
-These two empirical analyses posited differing but both flawed functional forms to map training dataset size and learning model parameter count to out-of-sample loss.
-While the function proposed by \citet{kaplan2020scaling} exhibited oversights such as a lack of an irreducible error term.
-However, \citet{hoffmann2022training} corrected for this mistake and provided a regression which concluded that in order to optimally reduce error, the parameter count of the model ought to have a \emph{linear} relationship with the dataset size.
+Our theoretical analysis of neural scaling laws was inspired by extensive empirical analysis of transformer-based language models \citep{kaplan2020scaling, hoffmann2022training}.
+Those two empirical studies posited differing functional forms -- both flawed -- to map training dataset size and learning model parameter count to out-of-sample loss.
+The function proposed by \citet{kaplan2020scaling} overlooks an irreducible error term. \citet{hoffmann2022training} corrected this and carried out a regression analysis to conclude that the optimal parameter count ought to grow \emph{linearly} in the optimal dataset size.

-When we analyze the result of Theorem \ref{th:eff_frontier}, since $d\cdot n^*$ denotes the compute-optimal parameter count and hence, this result corroborates the insights of \cite{hoffmann2022training} that, up to logarithmic factors, the optimal parameter count grows as square root of the FLOP count (equivalently \emph{linearly} in the training dataset size).
-However, despite this congruence between the optimal flop allocations, the theoretical loss bounds diverge significantly from those of \citet{hoffmann2022training}.
+Theorem \ref{th:eff_frontier} establishes that the optimal parameter count is $d\cdot n^* = \tilde{\Theta}(\sqrt{C})$.
+This asymptotic bound corroborates the insight of \cite{hoffmann2022training} that, up to logarithmic factors, the optimal parameter count grows \emph{linearly} in the optimal dataset size.
+In spite of this congruence, our theoretical error bound differs significantly from the functional form posited by \citet{hoffmann2022training}.
 We detail some of the differences now.
-The empirical results of \citet{hoffmann2022training} suggest that the reducible error decays as:
+The empirical results of \citet{hoffmann2022training} suggest that the error decays as

-where $A, B$ are constants.
-If we compare these to the results of Theorem \ref{th:unrealizable} which states that

-An interesting difference is in the exponents of the estimation error terms.
-The empirical results suggest that the estimation error only decays at a rate of $T^{0.28}$, however, the information theoretic result suggests that linear decay ought to be possible.
-This would suggest that current pretraining algorithms for large language models are still highly suboptimal and are not fully extracting the information content of each data point.